abdulrahman1s/Gabriel-bot/README.md

 ### ❔ FAQs
 - Why you made this?
   - Already answered [above](#📖-description)
-- The bot remain in offline status
-  - Normal, acutely it's a feature
 - The bot do nothing
   - Make sure to test it with your friend not you
   - Move the bot role to the highest position